 The U.S. Small Business Administration (SBA) offers many types of support for veterans as they enter the world of business ownership.
 SBA programs feature customized curriculums, in-person classes, and online courses to give veterans the training to succeed.
 These programs teach the fundamentals of business ownership, SBA resources, and small business experts.
 Veterans can also connect with lenders through SBA’s Lender Match Tool.
 Learn more about the SBA’s resources for veteran-owned businesses.

 Several types of business funding are available through the Pennsylvania Department of Community & Economic Development, including loans and loan guarantees. tax credits, bonds, and grants.
-These business funding programs are for existing businesses, not startups.
+These business funding programs are for existing businesses.

 Use the Program Finder to search for the right program for your business, and be sure to review the program guidelines and eligibility requirements to determine if your business qualifies.
 If you have questions about a specific program, Contact Us.